AurelienBesnier/photon_mapping/docs/source/guide.rst

 | The file Specularities.xlsx is used to define the specularities of the materials.
 These values represent the average specularities for all the wavelength.
 |
-| This is an example of this file
+| Here is an example of this file

 +---------------------+-----------------------------+